Deformation of locally free actions and the leafwise cohomology: Locally free actions and their deformations

 \begin{expl} $\cA(M,G)$ is non-empty for any $M$ and $G$.
 In fact, it contains {\it the trivial action} $\rho_{triv}$, which is defined by $\rho_{triv}(x,g)=x$.
 For any $x \in M$, $\cO_{\rho_{triv}}(x)=\{x\}$. \end{expl}

 Let us introduce an infinitesimal description of actions.
 By $\frX(M)$, we denote the Lie algebra of smooth vector fields on $M$.
 Let $\frg$ be the Lie algebra of $G$ and $\Hom(\frg,\frX(M))$ be the space of Lie algebra homomorphisms from $\frg$ to $\frX(M)$.
 In this note, we identify $\frg$ with the subspace of $\frX(G)$ consisting of vector fields invariant under left translations.
-For $\rho \in \cA(M,G)$, we define {\it the infinitesimal action } $I_\rho:\frg \ra \frX(M)$ associated with $\rho$ by
+Each action $\rho \in \cA(M,G)$ associates {\it the infinitesimal action } $I_\rho:\frg \ra \frX(M)$ by